mjjs/tsoha-2021-cabin-browser/README.md

 #### Customer
 A customer can browse the cabins and reserve it for given days.
-The customer can also leave reviews about the cabins.
+The customer can also leave reviews for the cabins.

 #### Admin
 An admin can delete users, cabins, and reviews if necessary.

 ### Cabins
 #### Cabin adding
 When adding a cabin to the website, the cabin owner can supply the following information about it:
 * name
 * location